Bachelor of Nursing Science [Post-Registration]

 Reasonable adjustments may be made to assist students manage additional circumstances impacting on their studies provided these do not change the academic integrity of a degree.
 Reasonable adjustments do not alter the need to be able to demonstrate the inherent requirements of the course.

-48 credit points advanced standing for current registration as a Registered Nurse (Division 1) with AHPRA
+48 credit points of credit for current registration as a Registered Nurse (Division 1) with AHPRA

 BM1011:03 Physiological Systems and Processes 1